zwdzwd/transvar/README.md

 + Does TransVar support relaxed input without 'g.', 'c.' and 'p.'?

 Yes, the 'g.', 'c.' and 'p.' are optional in the input.
-For example, `12:109702119insACC` is equally acceptable as `chr12:g.109702119insACC`.
+For example, `12:109702119insACC` is equally acceptable as `chr12:g.109702119_109702120insACC`.
 TransVar also accepts '>' in denoting MNV.
 E.g., `c.113G>TACTAGC` can be used in place of `c.113delGinsTACTAGC`.
 This is common in some database such as COSMIC.

-### Technical notes
++ When I annotate a variant for protein identifier, why would I end up getting results in another variant type?

 TransVar follows in full the HGVS nomenclature while annotating protein level mutation identifiers.
 For example, a out-of-phase, in frame insertion, `ACIN1:c.1930_1931insATTCAC` will be annotated with `p.S643_R644insHS` rather than `R644delinsHSR`.
 Protein level mutation will be generated as if no nucleotide mutation information exists.